rob10campbell/PRoPS-colloids_setup/01-HOOMDblue-Install-Guide.md

 # HOOMD-blue Installation Guide

-This is a guide to installing [HOOMD-blue] for use in the [PRoPS Group]'s colloid simulations.
+This is a guide to installing [HOOMD-blue] v2.9 for use in the [PRoPS Group]'s colloid simulations.
 Our implementation of HOOMD-blue is currently CPU only (no GPU components).
+We are in the process of switching over our modifications to work with HOOMD-blue v3.0, which should follow a similar installation procedure.
+Check with your colleagues about which version you should be using.

 This guide is optizimed for MacOS.

-[Last Update: January 2022]
+[Last Update: April 2022]

 The standard implementation of HOOMD-blue was adapted for our colloids simulations by Mohammad (Nabi) Nabizadeh.
 This guide was compiled by Rob Campbell.